25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 Williamstown is a quintessential New England college town, complete with a white Congregational church on the college green.

-Williamstown abounds with cultural institutions not often found in and near such a small town.
-It is home to 2 world-class museums: the Clark Art Institute with a notable Impressionist collection, and the Williams College Museum of Art.
-Summer brings the 8-week long Williamstown Summer Theater Festival, a draw for renowned thespians and directors.
+Williamstown is home to 2 world-class museums: the Clark Art Institute with a notable Impressionist collection, and the Williams College Museum of Art.
+Summer brings the 8-week Williamstown Theatre Festival, a draw for renowned thespians and directors.

 The Massachusetts Museum of Modern Art is just east of Williamstown in North Adams.
 In southern Berkshire County, you can visit the Norman Rockwell Museum in Stockbridge which is also the summer home of the Boston Symphony at the Tanglewood Estate.
 The Jacobs Pillow Dance Festival is in nearby Beckett, Massachusetts.

-Williamstown has more hotel and bed & breakfast inn rooms than might be expected.
-However, check the Williams College calendar to avoid dates when room demand is high due to college events.
+Williamstown has more hotel and bed & breakfast inns than might be expected.
+However, if your trip is flexible, check the Williams College calendar to avoid dates when room demand is high due to college events.

 Where to Stay in Williamstown